department-of-veterans-affairs/caseflow/.github/ISSUE_TEMPLATE/design-task.md

+---
+name: Design task
+about: Template for a new Caseflow design task
+title: ''
+labels: design
+assignees: ''

+---

 <!-- The goal of this template is to be a tool to help write good design, research, and writing tasks that stem off of a user story and/or epic.
 It is not intended as a mandate, adapt as needed. -->

 ## User story